udaylunawat/Whats-this-rock/README.md

     │
     ├── data
     │   ├── corrupted_images              <- corrupted images will be moved to this directory
+    │   ├── misclassified_images          <- misclassified images will be moved to this directory
+    │   ├── bad_images                    <- Bad images will be moved to this directory
+    │   ├── duplicate_images              <- Duplicate images will be moved to this directory
     │   ├── sample_images                 <- Sample images for inference
     │   ├── 0_raw                         <- The original, immutable data dump.
     │   ├── 1_external                    <- Data from third party sources.